sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Place the device in a watch list to monitor the device more closely for potential risks.
 -   Trigger a corrective action, such as enabling test signing using WMI or a Powershell script.

+<a href="" id="safemode"></a>**SafeMode**
+<p style="margin-left: 20px">Safe mode is a troubleshooting option for Windows that starts your computer in a limited state.
+Only the basic files and drivers necessary to run Windows are started.</p>

+<p style="margin-left: 20px">If SafeMode = 0 (False), then allow access.</p>

+<p style="margin-left: 20px">If SafeMode = 1 (True), then take one of the following actions that align with your enterprise policies:</p>

+-   Disallow all access
+-   Disallow access to HBI assets
+-   Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue.

+<a href="" id="winpe"></a>**WinPE**
+<p style="margin-left: 20px">Windows pre-installation Environment (Windows PE) is a minimal operating system with limited services that is used to prepare a computer for Windows installation, to copy disk images from a network file server, and to initiate Windows Setup.</p>

+<p style="margin-left: 20px">If WinPE = 0 (False), then allow access.</p>

+<p style="margin-left: 20px">If WinPE = 1 (True), then limit access to remote resources that are required for Windows OS installation.</p>

+<a href="" id="elamdriverloaded"></a>**ELAMDriverLoaded**  (Windows Defender)
+<p style="margin-left: 20px">Early launch anti-malware (ELAM) provides protection for the computers in your network when they start up and before third-party drivers initialize.</p>

+<p style="margin-left: 20px">In the current release, this attribute only monitors/reports if a Microsoft 1st party ELAM  (Windows Defender) was loaded during initial boot.</p>

+<p style="margin-left: 20px">If a device is expected to use a 3rd party antivirus program, ignore the reported state.</p>

+<p style="margin-left: 20px">If a device is expected to use Windows Defender and ELAMDriverLoaded = 1 (True), then allow access.</p>

+<p style="margin-left: 20px">If a device is expected to use Windows Defender and ELAMDriverLoaded = 0 (False), then take one of the following actions that align with your enterprise policies, also accounting for whether it is a desktop or mobile device:</p>

+-   Disallow all access
+-   Disallow access to HBI assets
+-   Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue.

+**Bcdedit.exe /set {current} vsmlaunchtype auto**

+<p style="margin-left: 20px">If ELAMDriverLoaded = 1 (True), then allow access.</p>

+<p style="margin-left: 20px">If ELAMDriverLoaded = 0 (False), then take one of the following actions that align with your enterprise policies:</p>

+-   Disallow all access
+-   Disallow access to HBI assets
+-   Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue.

+<a href="" id="vsmenabled"></a>**VSMEnabled**
+<p style="margin-left: 20px">Virtual Secure Mode (VSM) is a container that protects high value assets from a compromised kernel.
+VSM requires about 1GB of memory – it has just enough capability to run the LSA service that is used for all authentication brokering.</p>

+<p style="margin-left: 20px">VSM can be enabled by using the following command in WMI or a PowerShell script:</p>

+<p style="margin-left: 20px">cdedit.exe /set {current} vsmlaunchtype auto</p>

+<p style="margin-left: 20px">If VSMEnabled = 1 (True), then allow access.</p>
+<p style="margin-left: 20px">If VSMEnabled = 0 (False), then take one of the following actions that align with your enterprise policies:</p>

+- Disallow all access
+- Disallow access to HBI assets
+- Trigger a corrective action, such as informing the technical support team to contact the owner investigate the issue

+<a href="" id="pcrhashalgorithmid"></a>**PCRHashAlgorithmID**
+<p style="margin-left: 20px">This attribute is an informational attribute that identifies the HASH algorithm that was used by TPM; no compliance action required.</p>

+<a href="" id="bootappsvn"></a>**BootAppSVN**
+<p style="margin-left: 20px">This attribute identifies the security version number of the Boot Application that was loaded during initial boot on the attested device</p>

+<p style="margin-left: 20px">If reported BootAppSVN equals an accepted value, then allow access.</p>

+ <p style="margin-left: 20px">If reported BootAppSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

+- Disallow all access
+- Direct the device to an enterprise honeypot, to further monitor the device's activities.

+<a href="" id="bootmanagersvn"></a>**BootManagerSVN**
+<p style="margin-left: 20px">This attribute identifies the security version number of the Boot Manager that was loaded during initial boot on the attested device.</p>

+<p style="margin-left: 20px">If reported BootManagerSVN equals an accepted value, then allow access.</p>

+<p style="margin-left: 20px">If reported BootManagerSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

+- Disallow all access
+- Direct the device to an enterprise honeypot, to further monitor the device's activities.

 <a href="" id="tpmversion"></a>**TPMVersion**

 <p style="margin-left: 20px">This attribute identifies the version of the TPM that is running on the attested device.</p>